dxx/mango-music/README.md

 Online preview address: https://code-mcx.github.io/mango-music.

 ### Instruction
-This is the sixth chapter of the code
+This is the seventh chapter of the code

 ## Available Scripts